Mesfingo/Missing-genotype-imputation/README.md

     for other kinds of coding.

 2. The format of file to be generated after imputation.
 Two options can be specified:
-   "csv" for a coma delimited file, and "s" for space delimited text file.
+   "csv" for a coma delimited file, and "space" for space delimited text file.